 Top 3 tips on how to correctly store fruits and vegetables

 In the case of apples, you should keep them as they are in a bowl, with stems intact.
-Food scientists say that removing the stems encourages growth of bacteria.
-In the case of muli you need to cut off the green leaves at the top and store them separately away from the white part.
+Food scientists say that removing the stems encourages the growth of bacteria.
+In the case of muli, you need to cut off the green leaves at the top and store them separately away from the white part.
 This is to prevent the leaves from sucking up the vegetable's moisture.

 Here's a basic list of fruits and vegetables which emit ethylene:

 Note: this is not a comprehensive list but includes what we mostly eat in India.

 Given below are a list of commonly used fruits and vegetables with their names in the Hindi language & how to store them.

 If you truly want to keep the doctor away, as the popular saying goes, do store these fruits in the right way!
 It is very common to place them in the refrigerator as soon as you buy them.
 Actually, while this is just fine there is no necessity to do so if you are going to eat them daily.
 Simply place them in an uncovered bowl in a completely dry place which is nowhere within sight of sunlight.
 They'll live just fine for about 15 days.
 Only if you are not going to eat them regularly should you put them in the refrigerator.
 If you are planning to be out of town and have not eaten them even after 15 days, then place them in a perforated cardboard box in the refrigerator.

 Oranges (santra) and Sweet Limes (mosambi)Due to their thick skin, these citrus fruits do last quite long, sometimes even more than 15 days.
 However, it is best to ask your fruit vendor about how ripe they truly are.
 If they are over-ripe, they can spoil quickly even if kept in the refrigerator.
 It is ok to keep them in the open too, in a vessel or container with holes to allow for air circulation.